brittbolen/skeeter-deleter/README.md

 - Github action wrapper
 - AWS Lambda, Azure Function, etc bindings
 - Storing archives as JSON or other usable formats
+- Disable downloading media in archive, useful if you make backups with another tool
+- Test -p with other features, or better document how they interact